What is Respiratory Therapy?

 • Sleep Disorders Specialist (SDS)

-The Washburn University Respiratory Care Program, #200323, Associate of Science degree, Topeka, KS, is accredited by the Commission on Accreditation for Respiratory Care (CoARC) (www.coarc.com).
+The Washburn University Respiratory Care Program, #200323, Associate of Applied Science degree, Topeka, KS, is accredited by the Commission on Accreditation for Respiratory Care (CoARC) (www.coarc.com).

 CoARC accredits respiratory therapy education programs in the United States.
 To achieve this end, it utilizes an ‘outcomes-based’ process.
 Programmatic outcomes are performance indicators that reflect the extent to which the educational goals of the program are achieved and by which program effectiveness is documented.